jtung0705/sp24-cse110-lab4/expose/javascript/part2.md

 14f. true, boolean(parameter) only cares if its not zero

 15 .
-The === is a true equality, as in same type and everything
+The === is a true equality, as in same type and everything but == is more loose

  17 .
 [2,4,6]